spastorino/why-rust/content/index.md

 ???

-- **TODO**

-- Monomorphization is a compilation strategy to allow polymorphism with static dispatch
-- Monomorphization means generating specialized versions of generic functions
+- Monomorphization generate specialized versions of generic functions

-- boxed closures: current closures in Rust are "boxed" in that they consist of a function pointer, and a pointer to the closure environment (which contains captured variables).
-LLVM has trouble inlining and optimising around these indirections.
-- Unboxed closures work by having each closure expand to an anonymous type which is effectively a struct that contains the captured variables, and implements one of the three kinds of "call" operator.
+- Unboxed closures: expand to an anonymous type which is effectively a struct that contains the captured variables

-- Traits as interfaces
-- Traits for code reuse
-- Traits for operator overloading
-- Trait objects

 ---